-The financial challenges facing the Council due to years of the Government's austerity programme, increased demand for services and the wider economic environment continued through 2018/19.
-Councils are continuing to see central government funding decline, however Hillingdon was still able to successfully freeze Hillingdon's share of Council Tax for another year in 2018/19, without impacting on front-line services to the public.
+The financial challenges facing the Council due to years of the Government's austerity programme, increased demand for services and the wider economic environment continued through 2019/20.
+Councils are continuing to see central government funding decline, however Hillingdon was still able to successfully freeze Hillingdon's share of Council Tax for another year in 2019/20, without impacting on front-line services to the public.
 In addition, the Council was able to manage significant increases in demand for services and keep fees and charges 10% cheaper than neighbouring boroughs.

-Despite the challenges faced by the Council, of the savings target of £10,655k, £9,955k was banked.
-The remaining savings are at an earlier stage of delivery and are expected to be delivered in full.
-The planned drawdown on general balances in 18/19 was also not required.
+Despite the challenges faced by the Council, of the savings target of £8,141k, £7,891k are either banked in full or classed as 'on track for delivery', while £250k were covered by alternative measures during 2019/20 and are expected to be delivered in full during 2020/21.
 This balancing of local demand for services and financial constraints has been successfully managed through the Council's Business Improvement Delivery (BID Transformation) Programme.

-The Council's net revenue budget for 2018/19 totalled £219m, excluding those services such as schools and housing benefit, which are funded by specific funding streams.
+The Council's net revenue budget for 2019/20 totalled £230m, excluding those services such as schools and housing benefit, which are funded by specific funding streams.
 This net budget was supported by a combination of central government grant and locally raised Council Tax and business rates.
-Significant changes in funding from 2017/18, include locally generated income from Council Tax and business rates, which were budgeted to grow by £4,824k as a result of tax base growth, with a further £5,400k expected additional income from the 100% Retention Pilot, however this was offset by a reduction in Revenue Support Grant from central government of £6,482k.
+Significant changes in funding from 2018/19, include locally generated income from Council Tax and business rates, which were budgeted to grow by £7,133k as a result of tax base growth, with a further £1,200k expected additional income from the 75% Retention Pilot, however this was offset by a reduction in Revenue Support Grant from central government of £7,222k.